6 steps to releasing ‘trapped’ cash from your business

-With that said..let me jump right in and show you how you can generate cash flow by fixing your Working Capital issues.
+With that said……let me jump right in and show you how to make more money by uncovering and fixing your Working Capital issues.

 Working Capital is the amount of cash that your business needs to trade, and it is generally consumed by two major current assets: your debtors and your inventory.
-Your trade creditors will fund some of this, so we always deduct the Accounts Payable amount when calculation your Working Capital requirements.
+Your trade creditors will fund some of this, so when you are calculating how much money you need to invest in working capital to fulfil your sales always deduct the trade creditors amount from your debtors and inventory amount.

-In the next few paragraphs we are going to show you how you can fix your Working Capital problems and improve your cash flow.
+In the next few paragraphs we are going to show you how to make more money by improving your business terms, represented by your Working Capital.

-Identify the sources of your cash flow problem.
-Examine your Working Capital and cash flow management to discover “trapped cash”.
-Typical areas to look at are:
+To identify the sources of your cash flow problem you need to first examine your Working Capital and cash flow management to discover ‘trapped cash’.

 - Your revenue cycle (sales order to cash)